VanillaViking/fire_detection_preprocessing/literature_review/fire_preprocessing.typ

 $ I(x) = J(x)t(x) + A(1 - t(x))  $

 $I(x)$ represents a pixel that reached the camera. $J(x)$ represents the undistorted pixel. $t(x)$ is the transmission map, representing how much scene radiance is retained, where a value of  1 means no haze and 0 means maximum haze.
 Due to the scattering of light from haze, low intensity channels in hazy patches of an image have an inherently higher value.
 As a result, DCP can be used to estimate $t(x)$ providing the areas of the image affected by haze.
 #cite(label("prepfire"), form: "prose") and #cite(label("dcpsmoke"), form: "prose") note that dark channel prior methods can apply to smoke due to the similar nature, having relatively higher values in their dark channels.
 This causes smoke to be picked up as an area of high haze in the transmission map. #cite(label("prepfire"), form: "prose") apply a threshold to the transmission map, extracting areas with high dark channel values and suppressing the rest.
+As a result, a 6% increase in detection accuracy was achieved compared to detection without extra preprocessing stages.

+Despite the notable improvements in smoke detection using dark channel prior, there are some drawbacks to be considered.
+Dark channel prior tends to be unreliable when the image consists of a large portion of sky, since the sky tends to have a high dark channel value, causing the algorithm to mistake it as hazy or smoky area.

 == Optical Flow

-== Blurring

 == Histogram Equalization